meryemmhamdi1/x-continuous-learning/README.md

 After providing paths.ini where you include DATA_ROOT and TRANS_MODEL and OUT_DIR paths under ENDEAVOUR attribute, run sh scripts/train_trans_nlu_generic.sh

-[TODO] add some examples of scripts

-The predictions for key experiments are provided in predictions folder.
 Due to size limitations in Github and for an exhaustive list of predictions, please refer to this [link](https://drive.google.com/drive/folders/11adeU6AMg6QfNcoKTzqAP5eLnf5dFsYS?usp=sharing).
 ## 5. Results Visualization <a name="results"></a>:

 COMING SOON